bogdanvuk/pygears/docs/blog/riscv/my_first_instruction.rst

 First, I was surprised to find that issuing the read register command didn't return any value in Spike simulator if the registers were named with prefix "x" (``x*``).
 I started digging and found out that even though all registers ``x1`` - ``x31`` were created equal in the ISA specification, in order to cooperate better with C compilers additional rules were created, namely the ABI. `Chapter 20: RISC-V Assembly Programmer’s Handbook <https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf#page=121>`_ provides the table that maps the native ``x*`` register names to their ABI equivalents, and specifies special purpose for each of the registers.
 It turns out that the Spike simulator understands only the ABI register names.
 Some additional information on the ABI, together with the examples of the assembly instruction syntax, is also given on `riscv/riscv-elf-psabi-doc github <https://github.com/riscv/riscv-elf-psabi-doc/blob/master/riscv-elf.md>`__.

-I created a wrapper class around my Spike interface inside `verif/spike_instr_test.py <https://github.com/bogdanvuk/pygears_riscv/blob/afb23407150fe43d53c3df1340a93e2f2644d741/pygears_riscv/verif/spike_instr_test.py>`__, which automates all the tasks I did manually in the :ref:`previous blog post <setup>`, namely: writting the assembly file, running the gcc, and calling Spike interface with the correct parameters.
+I created a wrapper class around my Spike interface inside `verif/spike_instr_test.py <https://github.com/bogdanvuk/pygears_riscv/blob/afb23407150fe43d53c3df1340a93e2f2644d741/pygears_riscv/verif/spike_instr_test.py>`__, which automates all the tasks I did manually in the :ref:`previous blog post <pygears:setup>`, namely: writting the assembly file, running the gcc, and calling Spike interface with the correct parameters.
 I also added the possibility to easily initialize the register values which will come in handy for thourough verification.

 .. figure:: images/addi-timelapse.gif